 A croque madame is an entire meal, so focus on drinks to complement it.
 You can’t go wrong with freshly squeezed orange juice.
 The acidity cuts through the richness and cleanses the palate.
 Tea is another option, or you can go with white wine like Pinot Grigio if enjoying a croque madame for dinner.

-- 1 loaf of freshly sliced honey wheat bread
+- 6 slices honey wheat bread

 - 1 package black forest ham

 - In a small sauce pan, heat the butter over a low heat.
 Once melted, add the flour and whisk until a paste forms.
 Slowly add the heavy cream, and whisk over a medium-high heat until the mixture thickens.
 Add the nutmeg, ground mustard, and Dijon.